rozek/jqTalk/README.md

-# PexiTalk #
+# MetonScript #

-a simple xTalk variant implemented in JavaScript for Desktop and Web
+a simple scripting language implemented in JavaScript for CLI, Desktop and Web